 A mild strain refers to a hamstring that was overstretched but did not incur tears in the muscle fibers.
 Symptoms typically include:

-Pain that can occur with sitting, walking uphill, or going upstairs
+Pain can occur during activities such as sitting, walking uphill, or climbing stairs.

-An inability to run at full speed due to tightness and discomfort in the hamstring
+Inability to run at full speed due to tightness and discomfort in the hamstring.

 Level 2: Moderate Strain